joshuaking06/project-4/README.md

 Implementing the follow and following feature was hard, as it required the model to reference it self.
 I had to start researching and had to read documentation for SQLAlchemy, which I found extremely confusing.
 I was able to overcome this issue by following the guidance of this tutorial https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-viii-followers-contacts-and-friends-legacy.
 Another issue I had to deal was, python has a function called id.
 Therefore when I was trying to reference the table id, python was referencing the id to the python id function.

 # Win
-The implement of the follow and following feature was a personal win for me, this was the hardest and confusing feature to work on.
-I am pleased to be able to implement this feature as it give a realistic feel to the app.
+The implement of the follow and following feature was a personal win for me, this was the hardest and most confusing feature to work on.
+I am pleased to be able to implement this feature as it gives a realistic feel to the app.
 The main takeaway form this project was being able to develop an application using a new language which we learned in a timeframe of 2 weeks.

 # Future features
 If we would have had more time our idea was to implement these features to the application App: